tugwitt/spec/data/README.md

 what to change in the filesystem and executes the change.

 this is getting very very similar to [atomic transactions](https://en.wikipedia.org/wiki/Atomicity_(database_systems)) in databases.

+it's looking like the data stack has an opportunity for a variable storage backend as well. this is really just the location of the filesystem.